-Mesothelioma is rare as a type of cancer, but benign tumors of the mesothelium is even rarer.
-Another difference is that malignant mesothelioma is strongly connected to asbestos exposure, while the benign form seems to be totally unrelated.
+Mesothelioma is rare as a type of cancer, but benign tumors of the mesothelium are even rarer; also, malignant mesothelioma is strongly connected to asbestos exposure, while the benign form has unknown causes.

 Benign Fibrous Pleural Mesothelioma

-Most of these tumors first grow in the visceral layer of the pleura, which is the inner layer that surrounds the lungs.
-Benign pleural tumors can range from small to large, are typically smooth, may have fluid-filled cysts, and are often partially calcified.
-The cell type in this kind of tumor may be one of three types: fibrous, cellular, and mixed, or a combination of fibrous and cellular.
+Most of these tumors first grow in the visceral layer of the pleura, the inner layer surrounding the lungs.
+Benign pleural tumors can range from small to large, are typically smooth, have fluid-filled cysts, and are often partially calcified.
+Tumor cells may be fibrous, cellular, mixed, or a combination of fibrous and cellular.

 Benign Multicystic Peritoneal Mesothelioma

-Even rarer among benign mesotheliomas is the type that originates I the peritoneum, the epithelium that lines abdominal organs.
-It is most common in women of reproductive age, although it can occur in anyone at any age.
+Even less common is the type of benign mesothelioma that originates in the peritoneum, the epithelium that lines abdominal organs.
+This type is most common in women of reproductive age, although it can occur in both sexes and at any age.

 Well-Differentiated Papillary Mesothelioma

-They are more common in women between the ages of 30 and 40 and are most likely to arise in the peritoneum.
-In a few cases this type of tumor has developed in the pericardium, the lining around the heart.
+They are more common in women between thirty and forty and are most likely to arise in the peritoneum.
+In a few cases, these tumors have developed in the pericardium, the lining around the heart.

-Diagnosis begins with a physical exam and then continues with imaging scans.
-These scans may show that there is an unusual mass or lesion, which is expected to be a tumor.
+Diagnosis begins with a physical exam and continues with imaging scans.
+These scans may indicate an unusual mass or lesion, which is expected to be a tumor.

 This histological approach is not always accurate, but immunohistochemical staining can improve that accuracy.
 This technique uses antibodies to target specific antigens in tumor cells.
 It can rule out or find cancerous cells with good accuracy.